Data Deletion

 Overview

 Lectern is a local-first application.
-All of your data is stored on your Mac — not on our servers.
-This means you have complete control over your data and can delete it at any time without needing to contact us or submit a request.
+Most of your data is stored on your Mac, which means you can delete it at any time without needing to contact us or submit a request.
+The main exception is temporary media hosting used for Threads and Instagram uploads.

 Remove a Connected Account